Plugin Runtime Safety Design¶

 Implemented v1 admission contract¶

-- Runtime plugin code is not imported or executed during admission.
+- Runtime plugin code is not imported or executed during discovery or admission.